Nitin-Sijariya12/Jenkins_Plus_Spring_Boot/README.md

 ```

-# Toget all the pre-define variables in Jenkins
+# To get all the pre-define variables in Jenkins
 http://localhost:8080/env-vars.html/